 In January, 2013, John Densmore revealed that he was writing a tell all"book about his longtime feud with band mates Robby Krieger and Ray Manzarek.
 The drummer would detail the legal spats between the existing band members in new book The Doors: Unhinged - Jim Morrison's Legacy Goes on Trial.

 Doors fans were saddened to learn that Ray Manzarek passed away on May 20th, 2013 at the age of 74 after a long battle with bile duct cancer.
 That sad event prompted John Densmore to bury the hatchet with Robby Krieger and schedule a show at the Fonda Theatre in Los Angeles in Manzarek's honor on February 12th, 2016, which would have been Manzarek's 77th birthday.
 This reconciliation seems to indicate that all legal issues could be water under the bridge.
 Later in the year the band released a new limited-edition box set, "London Fog 1966", which collected their earliest known recordings.
 In late December, Densmore and Krieger announced that they would mark the 50th anniversary of the release of their debut album, "The Doors", with a special ceremony in Los Angeles on January 4th, 2017.
+That was to be followed by the release of the album, "The Doors: 50th Anniversary Deluxe Edition" later in the year.

 For more, be sure to read Gary James' Interviews with